hipe/tmx/kiss_rdb_test/fixture-directories/readme.md

 the numbers and names will correspond to etc. (Really there's no reason to number them at this node but meh.)

-Also keep in mind that that most functions ("magnetics") that process "files" are written with an interface that just processes stream of lines, so they can be ignorant of the underlying storage substrate (while still streaming).
+Also keep in mind that that most functions ([#019.3] "magnetics") that process "files" are written with an interface that just processes stream of lines, so they can be ignorant of the underlying storage substrate (while still streaming).